ebiinsights/Jamf-Mapper/README.md

-# JamfMapper
+# Jamf Mapper

-JamfMapper is a native macOS SwiftUI application designed to securely crawl Jamf Pro configuration objects, map their dependencies into a local graph, and provide deep insights to help you audit and optimize your Jamf environment.
+Jamf Mapper is a native macOS SwiftUI application designed to securely crawl Jamf Pro configuration objects, map their dependencies into a local graph, and provide deep insights to help you audit and optimize your Jamf environment.

 ![JamfMapper Homepage](docs/screenshot.png)